ipb-halle/MetFamily/README.md

 Build via `docker build -t sneumann/metfamily . `

 The build of the metfamily-base image https://hub.docker.com/r/sneumann/metfamily-base is triggerd whenever in the `master` branch a tag `basechange-<date>` e.g. `basechange-20190804` is specified.

+## Running from a container

+To run the resulting container, start with
+`docker run --rm -p 3838:3838 sneumann/metfamily:latest`

+and point your browser to http://localhost:3838/

+## Running through Kubernetes

+At IPB we are running MetFamily inside a Kubernetes cluster.
+Please contact us for questions.